davidsbatista/davidsbatista.net/_posts/2017-11-12-HHM_and_Naive_Bayes.md

 * [seqlearn](https://github.com/larsmans/seqlearn): a sequence classification library for Python which includes an implementation of Hidden Markov Models, it follows the sklearn API.

-* [NLTK HMM](http://www.nltk.org/_modules/nltk/tag/hmm.html): NLTK also contains a module which implementats a Hidden Markov Models framework.
+* [NLTK HMM](http://www.nltk.org/_modules/nltk/tag/hmm.html): NLTK also contains a module which implements a Hidden Markov Models framework.

 * [lxmls-toolkit](https://github.com/LxMLS/lxmls-toolkit): the Natural Language Processing Toolkit used in the Lisbon Machine Learning Summer School also contains an implementation of Hidden Markov Models.